icex2/icex2.github.io/_posts/2023-06-13-iidx-turn-table-slipmat-mod.md

 ![](/assets/2023-06-13-iidx-turn-table-slipmat-mod/iidx-tt-1.jpg)

-Note that this does fix any friction issues related to bad lubrication of the turn table bearings or screwing down the top disc too tight.
+Note that this does NOT fix any friction issues related to bad lubrication of the turn table bearings or screwing down the top disc too tight.